-Type 1 diabetes, also known as juvenile diabetes, often develops in children but can also occur during adulthood.
-In this form of the illness, the body stops making insulin or doesn’t produce enough because the immune system is destroying insulin-making cells.
+Type 1 diabetes, also known as juvenile diabetes, often develops in children.
+However, it can also occur once you’re an adult.
+In Type 1, one of two things will happen.
+Option 1 is that your body stops making insulin at all.
+Option 2 is that your body doesn’t produce enough because your immune system destroys the cells that make insulin.

 Type 2 Diabetes

-Type 2 diabetes is referred to as adult-onset, but a person of any age can be affected.
-Inactive and overweight individuals are at particular risk of developing this form of the condition.
+Type 2 diabetes is referred to as adult-onset, but it can affect a person at any age.
+Inactive and obese people are at particular risk for Type 2.
 Type 2 diabetes starts with insulin resistance, causing the body to need more insulin to move glucose into cells.
-Over time, the pancreas becomes unable to produce the amount of insulin that is necessary, which leads to a spike in blood sugar, especially after eating.
+Over time, the pancreas becomes unable to produce the amount of insulin your body needs.
+This then leads to a spike in blood sugar, especially after eating.

 Treatment usually includes:

 - Taking medication.